Are you looking for all the best side hustles for introverts that can also make you decent money too?

 There are 3 transcription work categories:

 Think business meetings, interviews, lectures, radio shows, podcasts, videos, etc.

-Online transcriptionist jobs can pay well and you don’t need a ton of experience to get started.
+Online transcriptionist jobs are one of the side hustles that pay well, and you don’t need a ton of experience to get started.

 And bonus points if you’re in med school -according to Neuvoo, medical transcriptionists can earn up to $41,477 a year.

 Talk about great side hustles for medical students.